 There are a number of good Social Media Management (SMM) platforms (both free as well as paid) like Hootsuite and Zoho Social which can help you manage all of your social media pages like Facebook, Instagram, Twitter and LinkedIn, all in one place.
 It’s a long-standing social media rule that these SMM platforms can give you access to features like free social media schedulers, page statistics (stats of all pages at one place!) as well as chatbot services that will make managing your multiple company pages easy.

 According to social media rules, your Twitter account can be used to monitor relevant data, keywords, influencers, associated terms, hashtags and other relevant information using a data mining tool like SEMrush, gShift and NodeXL.

 As per social media rules, it is very important to keep an eye on what your competitors are doing.
-Frequently ‘stalk’ their social media pages to know what they are doing, so that you can take ideas from them, or work on strategies to beat their own.
+Frequently ‘stalk’ their social media monitoring tool to know what they are doing, so that you can take ideas from them, or work on strategies to beat their own.

 Last but not the least, it is important in this day and age to train your employees to influence what is being said about their company on social media pages.
 As a social media rule, it’s important that you put a social media policy in place, and then use digital learning to teach your employees the specifics of that policy, for example, what can and cannot be said to the public.